Opinion | The State of the Union is Biden’s chance to rebrand

 This involves a certain kind of public modesty.
 Not all useful change must be “transformational.”
 Trying to assume the part of Franklin D. Roosevelt was not a good fit for Biden.
 He needs instead to be the advocate of public policies that will elicit positive nods from independent voters.

-Good speech writing can help convey the right tone.
+Good speechwriting can help convey the right tone.
 The State of the Union calls for short sentences and tight paragraphs.
 The speech should be energetic, future-oriented and not interminable.
 Most that run longer than an hour are victims of message indiscipline.
 Speeches that dwell on gaining credit for unrecognized achievements are saying, in essence: Most of you have been too blind or stupid to see the glory of my triumphs.
 This is hardly the basis for a political romance.

 When I oversaw the production of five State of the Unions, we were always looking for incremental, medium-size policies that contributed to a composite image of the president himself.
-The goal was not only to describe what he would do, but to reveal the type of man he was.
+The goal was not only to describe what he would do but to reveal the type of man he was.
 Every policy choice should be a shard in the mosaic of a leader.
 And the crisp velocity of his language can communicate energy and capability.

 If this year I were writing the State of the Union (not a task I ever particularly enjoyed), I’d give particular focus to the child tax credit.
 Under the American Rescue Plan, this measure provided families $3,000 for children age 6 to 17 each year or $3,600 for children age 5 or younger.
 The measure didn’t create some new, nightmarish federal bureaucracy to administer it.
 Instead, it sent monthly checks for every qualifying child.